-A virtual private network, generally referred to as a VPN, enlarges a private network throughout a public network.
+A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 This allows users to transfer and receive data across mutual or public networks as if their computing devices were connected expressly to the private network.